jdegand/ngrx-notification/README.md

 [Angular Challenges](https://angular-challenges.vercel.app/challenges/ngrx/7-power-effect) #7 NgRx Notification

-Right now, the app has an implementation that works without the use of ngrx effects.
+On this branch, the app uses a combination of approaches.
+The teacher and student components are part of global state whereas the school component has its own state managed by `ComponentStore`.
+I tested out an injection token approach on the school store component.
+In my [PR solution](https://github.com/tomalaforge/angular-challenges/pull/480), I converted all components to use the same approach.

 ## Directions